nymea/nymea-docs/src/pages/documentation/overview/contribute.md

 Please understand that in order to accept your contribution, we’re legally required to have a signed agreement with everyone who puts effort in the development.
 It’s the easiest way for you to give us permission to use your contributions.
-Technically, with this agreement, you’re giving us a licence, but you still own the copyright — so you still have the right to reiuse your code for any other purpose you want.
+Technically, with this agreement, you’re giving us a licence, but you still own the copyright — so you still have the right to reuse your code for any other purpose you want.

 All nymea code repositories can be found on [github](https://github.com/nymea).